 Located in the Aurangabad district of Maharashtra, the largest monolithic excavation in the world, locally known as ‘Verul Leni’.

 The architecture of the building is so that the carvings didn’t start from the façade, but rather from the top, slowly as they descended.
 It was built between 6th-10th Century CE, carved out of a single rock.
 It has 34 caves where 17 caves are dedicated to Hinduism, situated in the center, 12 caves are dedicated to Buddhism located in the southern part of the cave.
 The remaining 5 caves are dedicated to Jainism located in the northern part of the cave.

 This cave is dedicated to Lord Shiva and is also known as Great Kailasa.

 Cave 15 is a great attraction here as it represents the 10 avatars of Lord Vishnu.
 The carvings on the walls are uniquely designed and really stunning.

 Located in the Bundelkhand region of Madhya Pradesh, having Vindhya Range of mountains as its beautiful backdrop.
 This makes Khajuraho the more fascinating destination to visit.

 The name Khajuraho was derived from ‘Khajur’ (date palm).

-The temples were built in 900-1050 AD by Chandella Dynasty.
+The Khajuraho temple was built in 900-1050 AD by the Chandela Dynasty.
 It is famous for its ancient temples that depict some of the finest art in the world.
 According to the accounts of Al Biruni and Ibn Battuta, it consists of 85 temples, out of which only 22 temples remained, the rest ruined due to natural calamity.
 The temples have only 10% of erotic and sensual sculptures whereas others depicting the daily life of potters, farmers, musicians, etc.

 3. Hampi (Karnataka) –